Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome: Abstract

 \section{Abstract}

-The human structural connectome manifests complex internal community organization, characterized by a high degree of overlap and related to functional and cognitive phenomena.
-We investigated community organization in connectome networks and showed that $k$-clique percolation of an anomalously high order, up to $k=8$, is characteristic of the human structural connectome.
-Considering the transition from the most individual to the most common connections, we observed the specific role of the former in the connectivity of densely structured communities and the formation of high-order cliques.
-We proposed a novel model for the emergence of high-order clique percolation with phase transition dynamics under specific constraints on connection length, characteristic of structural connectomes.
-We also examined the properties of several connection weight models, which have effects similar to edge confidence in dense structure community formation.
-Investigating the structural basis of functional subnetworks, we described the direct relation of their interaction to the clique cluster formation within their structural connections.
-We hypothesized that the percolating clique cluster is the distributed boundary between interacting functional subnetworks, showing the complex complementary nature of their structural connections.
+The human structural connectome has a complex internal community organization, characterized by a high degree of overlap and related to functional and cognitive phenomena.
+We explored connectivity properties in connectome networks and showed that $k$-clique percolation of an anomalously high order is characteristic of the human structural connectome.
+The resulting structural organization maintains a high local density of connectivity distributed throughout the connectome while preserving the overall sparsity of the network.
+To analyze these findings, we proposed a novel model for the emergence of high-order clique percolation during network formation with a phase transition dynamic under constraints on connection length.
+Investigating the structural basis of functional brain subnetworks, we identified a direct relationship between their interaction and the formation of clique clusters within their structural connections.
+Based on these findings, we hypothesize that the percolating clique cluster serves as a distributed boundary between interacting functional subnetworks, showing the complex, complementary nature of their structural connections.
+We also examined the difference between individual-specific and common structural connections and found that the latter plays a sustaining role in the connectivity of structural communities.
+At the same time, the superiority of individual connections, in contrast to common ones, creates variability in the interaction of functional brain subnetworks.